15 dogs with beards that will brighten your day

 Recognised worldwide, Scottish Terriers have a distinct skirt to match their iconic beard.
 But it takes a lot of time and effort to always look this good!
 If you choose to keep your Scottie’s coat long, it’s important to maintain a regular grooming regime to prevent the development of mats or knots, especially in the skirt.

 Since the coat also continuously grows at a fairly fast rate, periodic clipping or hand-stripping will also be required.
-Even though it may sound a lot, it’s totally worth it.
+Even though it may sound a lot, this Scottish dog breed is totally worth it.

 2. Airedale Terrier